-Derek grew up in Davis, California and graduated from Kalamazoo College with a degree in political science, and has a Masters of Science in Teaching from Pace University.
+Derek graduated from Kalamazoo College with a degree in political science, and has a Masters of Science in Teaching from Pace University that he earned while teaching elementary school with Teach For America in Brooklyn, New York.
+Derek grew up in Davis, California and lives with his wife Victoria in Sacramento.